ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 implementation files (.cpp).
 We have done this to make it easier to navigate the source tree.
 Having a separate include tree adds unnecessary complexity.

+* File extensions: C codes may use .c/.h and .cc/.hh.
+C++ codes may prefer to use use .cpp/.hpp.
+Be consistent.
+* Do not use #pragma once as include guard.

 Design Patterns
 """""""""""""""
 We recommend that project follow design patterns where applicable.